 On the Internet, you can find some dudes saying it is written in Cirth: when asked where, and what their sources were, they lose interest in the conversation.

-Tolkien provides us with several words in Orkish, but transcribed in Latin alphabet: we have to suppose that the Orkish civilisation has always been illiterate. 🖊️
+Tolkien provides us with several words in Orcish, but transcribed in Latin alphabet: we have to suppose that the Orcish civilisation has always been illiterate. 🖊️

-But but but… good David Salo admitted to having invented an Orkish alphabet: not altogether beautiful, but not altogether wretched either.
+But but but… good David Salo admitted to having invented an Orcish alphabet: not altogether beautiful, but not altogether wretched either.
 To my knowledge, he has never made it public.

 He himself said years ago that, amidst all the linguistic and calligraphic feats,

-(…) the idea that every culture in Middle-earth has its own long, fascinating linguistic history. (…) I even sketched out a Beginner’s Guide to Orkish.
+(…) the idea that every culture in Middle-earth has its own long, fascinating linguistic history. (…) I even sketched out a Beginner’s Guide to Orcish.

-Maybe with the Amazon series, one of them will get around to putting it out there. 💡 For a while, I assumed this was an Orkish written fragment:
+Maybe with the Amazon series, one of them will get around to putting it out there. 💡 For a while, I assumed this was an Orcish written fragment: